 Nancy Coffee is President & CEO of New Memphis, an organization that works to attract, develop, activate and retain diverse talent for a more vital and prosperous Memphis.
 She joined New Memphis in 2004 from ArtsMemphis where she was Vice President.
 Prior to moving to Memphis, Nancy was Program Officer at the Council on Foreign Relations in Chicago.
 Her work in international affairs landed her on the cover of Newsweek as the face of “Generation Global.”
 Nancy began her career as an Account Exec at Leo Burnett where she played a lead role in the agency’s innovation initiative and the launch of Tony the Tiger for Kellogg’s Frosted Flakes in China.

-She is an active ally for those pushing the city forward and, in addition to leading New Memphis, volunteers her time as a Board member for the Fogelman College of Business and Economics, Greater Memphis Chamber, New Leaders, and PeopleFirst Partnership, as well as serving on the Advisory Board of the Mid-South Minority Business Council Continuum.
+She is an active ally for those pushing the city forward and, in addition to leading New Memphis, volunteers her time as a Board member for the Fogelman College of Business and Economics, Greater Memphis Chamber, New Leaders, as well as serving on the Advisory Board of the Mid-South Minority Business Council Continuum.

 Jill leads the Leadership Development Intensive and is New Memphis’ ambassador to HR and talent acquisition professionals, working closely to welcome and retain city newcomers.
 She joined the organization in 2007 as Director of Development and was elevated to VP in 2011.
 She returned to Memphis after working for two years as the Mid-Atlantic Region Marketing Manager for Holland & Knight law firm in Washington, DC.
 Prior to moving to DC, she worked in the marketing department for Baker, Donelson, Bearman, Caldwell & Berkowitz, PC in Memphis where she focused on event planning and built experience in professional services marketing.
 Before that she spent eight years in account service with two advertising agencies.